desktop/desktop/docs/process/issue-triage.md

 indicate when issues are incomplete.

-Once enough detail has been captured about the issue, and it can be reproduced by one of the maintainers, these should be prioritised by the team.
-Severe bugs or bugs affecting many users would be prioritised above minor or low impact bugs.
+Once enough detail has been captured about the issue, and it can be reproduced by one of the maintainers, these should be prioritized by the team.
+Severe bugs or bugs affecting many users would be prioritized above minor or low impact bugs.

 ## Enhancements